DavZim/Independent-Event-Identifier-IEI-/README.md

-# Independent-Event-Identifier-IEI-

----
-title: "Fast independent event identifier or how to use recursive functions"
+# Fast independent event identifier or how to use recursive functions
-author: "David Zimmermann"
-date: "28.
-April 2016"
-output: html_document
----

 The following introduces a small code snippet that calculates the count-bids as Grigory defined it.